The New Zealand AIDS Foundation is subject to the Privacy Act 1993 and we are committed to ensuring that your privacy is protected.

 Please note that we may collect additional information (including personal information) if we believe a user is attempting to compromise one of our websites.

 For registered users of this website, please edit your profile and/or comments so that you only give other website users the information about yourself that you are happy to share.
 Our administrators can see all the other personal information that you supply, except for your password.
 Your password is private to you.
 If you forget your password, you can reset it using the tool provided.

 Personal information is collected and used by us to:

 - process and administer your membership (where appropriate)

 - process and deal with any complaints or enquiries made by or about you;

 - investigate any suspected breach of the Terms and Conditions of Use made by or otherwise relating to you and to monitor compliance including by way of checking postings to the sites, retaining communications and using keyword triggers to investigate usage that may be inappropriate

-- send you and keep you updated with information by email where (and only where) requested by you.
-To opt-out of receiving such information you can amend your preferences in your profile or settings, or email us at firstname.lastname@example.org stating your username, the site you are registered with and who you do not wish to receive further communications from
+- to contact you via telephone or email to update you on NZAF activity and solicit donations when required.
+To opt-out of receiving such information you can amend your preferences in your profile or settings, or email us at email@example.com stating your username, the site you are registered with and who you do not wish to receive further communications from

 - provide you with a receipt for a donation and/or keep you informed of future fundraising activities if requested

 - publish or otherwise make available a list of prize winners where you are a prize winner.